 - 2 tablespoons fresh parsley chopped

 - 1/3 cup sour cream

 - 1/4 teaspoon black pepper

 For the Salad:

-- 2 cups cooked chicken breast meat (I grilled mine the day before)
+- 2 cups cooked chicken breast meat I grilled mine the day before, but rotisserie also works

 - Mix all ingredients for dressing together in a jar or small bowl.
-Set aside.
+Set aside in the refrigerator.

 - Layer all salad ingredients on a platter or in a large bowl.

 - Add dressing on top of the salad just before serving, or serve it on the side for people to add to their own plates.